 PENGUIN CRADLE TRAIL

-The track is not closed however there are some trees across the track and land slips that may impede your progress.
-Some detouring may be required around affected areas and this should be considered when planning your trip.
+The track is not closed and work is continuing but there are some trees across the track and land slips that may impede your progress.

-The section of the PCT from Penguin to Gunns Plains has an alternate route suggested to bypass the Lobster Creek Tramway.
-The Tramway is from Dial Road to Purtons Flats.
-It has some tree and flood debris on it as well as river bank erosion that has taken away parts of the formed track.
+The Lobster Creek Tramway section from Dial Road to Purtons Flats has some tree and flood debris on it as well as river bank erosion that has taken away parts of the formed track.
 It is still passable with caution.
-There are plans to have flood relief money spent on this section but no indication of when at this stage.
+Flood relief funds are available and work is due to commence later this month.

 The section from Taylors Flats across the Black Bluff Range to Cradle Mountain was unaffected by floods.WARNINGS and SAFETY